National Student Affairs Day of Action

 - Taking a trip to your state capitol.

-- Writing a letter to your Congressional staff members.
+- Writing a letter to your Congressional or state legislative representatives.

 - Supporting voter registration efforts.